 3NT or 4 of a major = To play.
 Partner should not bid again.

 If partner opens 2H, pass.
-Even though you have 16 pts., your poor fit
+Even though you have 16 points, your poor fit

 gives you little hope of game.
-You have 4 possible losers in the outside
+You have four possible losers in the outside

-suits and partner could have 2 heart losers.
+suits and partner could have two heart losers.
 Even if partner has an outside

 Ace or King, you can't count 10 tricks.
 However, if partner had opened

 3C or 3D, bid 4S.
-Count your tricks: 3 in the minor where partner has the
+Count your tricks: three in the minor where partner has the

-Ace, 1 in the other minor, 5-6 spades (your length fills in his suit) and
+Ace, one in the other minor, at least five spades (your length fills in his suit) and

-1 or more heart ruffs in dummy.
-If partner instead answers 3H,
+one or more heart ruffs in dummy.
+If partner instead answers 3H

 you aren't sure of game, so bid only 3S and let partner decide.